 Drum racks allow for better and easier mounting of toms, cymbals, and other drums and percussion instruments to your drum set while minimizing the number of individual stands that you need.
 Drum racks also look great!

 The following are some major benefits of drum racks:

-- Less stands required for your cymbal, drums, sample pads, and percussion instruments.
+- Less stands are required for your cymbal, drums, sample pads, and percussion instruments.

 - Easier and better placement of items on your drum set.